 Stanford Center at Peking University (SCPKU) is the result of a long-term partnership between Stanford University and Peking University, two preeminent global institutions.
 Established in 2012, SCPKU provides a home base in China for Stanford faculty and scholars, facilitating local academic exchange, collaboration, research and outreach activities.
 The top university in China, Peking University is located in the Haidan District, the educational and technological center of Beijing and home to the historic and beautiful Summer Palace.

 This program is limited to students in high school only.

 Learn more about Great Books in Beijing.

 Great Books Summer Program is independent of Amherst College, Stanford University, University of Chicago, Peking University, University of Oxford, and Trinity College, Dublin.
 All names are trademarks of their respective owners.
-Photo credit to Kerun Ip for image of Stanford Center at Peking University.
+Photo credit to Kerun Ip for

 "This camp must comply with regulations of the Massachusetts Department of Public Health and be licensed by the local Board of Health:"